memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.is_strongly_regular.md

 in common.

 Each strongly regular graph is a distance-regular graph.
-Conversely, if a distance-regular graph has diameter two, then it is a strongly regular graph.
+Conversely, if a distance-regular graph has a diameter of two, then it is a strongly regular graph.

 **Parameters**